 Mention safari and most minds typically focus on Tanzania’s vast Serengeti plains or the lodges lining South Africa’s big-name parks like Kruger.
-But the East African country of Kenya makes safari seem like a real-life scene from The Lion King as herds of almost 2 million wildebeest and zebra make their annual trek to the Maasai Mara during the Great Migration.
-Not only is Kenya home to the Big Five—meaning you can check spotting leopards and lions off your list—it’s also home to Africa’s second-highest peak, Mount Kenya, a bucket-list hike for serious trekkers and a scenic backdrop for a romantic breakfast in the bush.
-From sleeping along hippo-lined rivers to walking safaris with rhinos, here’s how to plan the ultimate honeymoon hop through Kenya with sunrises so scenic, it’ll be worth that 6 a.m. safari wake-up call.
+But the East African country of Kenya is breathtaking when herds of almost 2 million wildebeest and zebra make their annual trek to the Maasai Mara during the Great Migration.
+Not only is Kenya home to the Big Five—buffalo, elephant, leopard, lion, and rhino—it’s also home to Africa’s second-highest peak, Mount Kenya, a bucket-list hike for serious trekkers and a scenic backdrop for a romantic breakfast in the bush.
+From sleeping along hippo-lined rivers to walking safaris with rhinos, here’s how to plan the ultimate honeymoon hop through Kenya with sunrises so scenic.
+It’ll be worth that 6 a.m. safari wake-up call.

 Straddling the equator, the safari club still very much has that “club” feel today, offering couples plenty of options when it comes to how to spend the day.
 For a truly magical way to start your morning, arrange an early wake-up call and set out before the sun rises to the slopes of Mount Kenya, where the team will prep a white tablecloth Champagne brunch spread to rival even the chicest of spots in London or Paris (picture a first course of artfully displayed local charcuterie and cheese).

-Game drives exploring one of the world’s richest wildlife reserves is one of the highlights—with beautiful brunch and sundowner set-ups in the bush—but you can’t come to the mara without visiting a Maasai village, where the nomadic tribe will take you on a tour of their huts (which definitely means more dancing and jumping) before sharing one of their own treasures: a bazaar filled with handcrafted beaded jewelry made by the women.
-One piece to seek out: a colorful wedding necklace, which brides traditionally wear at their own marriage that will serve as the ultimate souvenir to remind you of your own.
+Game drives exploring one of the world’s richest wildlife reserves is one of the highlights—with beautiful brunch and sundowner set-ups in the bush—but you can’t come to the Mara without visiting a Maasai village, where the nomadic tribe will take you on a tour of their huts (which definitely means more dancing and jumping) before sharing one of their own treasures: a bazaar filled with handcrafted beaded jewelry made by the women.